ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 ## Structure

-Modal dialogs consist of a container, a close icon, and buttons.
+Modal dialogs consist of a container, a close icon, and two buttons.
+One of these buttons is always a _Cancel_ button.
+The second button depends on the specific use case.

-The buttons are located at the lower left corner of the container whereas the close icon is displayed in the upper right corner.
+Both buttons are located at the lower right corner of the container whereas the close icon is displayed in the upper right corner.

-Optionally, modal dialogs can contain a title, and further UI elements like checkboxes, or input fields.
+Optionally, modal dialogs can also contain a title, and further UI elements like checkboxes, or input fields.

 ## Position